thommccarthy/nx-ts-news/posts/modal-react-ts/modal-react-ts.md

 ## Building the Modal Component

-We'll start by creating a simple modal dialog.
+Next we will build a simple modal dialog.
 In your components directory, create a new file called `Modal.tsx`:

 ```
 // src/components/Modal.tsx